Lakshmi (2014 film): Production

 Director Nagesh Kukunoor was inspired to make the film after visiting some NGOs in India, where he met victims of human trafficking.

 The film is produced by both Nagesh Kukunoor, his long-time collaborator Elahe Hiptoola who worked with him on all his films since Hyderabad Blues, and also by renowned actor Satish Kaushik.
 Kaushik stated the marketing campaign for the film was geared towards keeping "in tandem with the theme of the movie."
 The producers are planning to have private screenings of the film for Non-Governmental Organizations to promote awareness of the heinous crimes depicted in the film.
 They also hoped the film would be backed and sponsored by actor Salman Khan, who runs his own personal NGO called Being Human.

 Kukunoor initially sought a 14-year girl as the lead but later dropped the idea of casting a minor.
 He later auditioned Monali Thakur for the same.
 The film was shot in 22 days on location, entirely in Hyderabad.

 The trailer for the film was released on 21 October 2013.

 The songs have been written by Manoj Yadav and composed by Tapas Relia.
 The four songs are 1) Sun Sugana Re sung by Suchi and Ankita Joshi 2) Sun Ri baavli sung by Papon 3) Aa Ghar Chale Hum sung by Monali Thakur and 4) Hain Reham Hain Karam sung by Kailash Kher.

 Soundtrack

 The soundtrack of Lakshmi comprises 4 songs composed by Tapas Relia with the lyrics being written by Manoj Yadav.

 Release and reception

 The film was first viewed by the Central Board of Film Certification (CBFC) in November 2013, which found some scenes "objectionable" and slated it to be next viewed by a revising committee.
 However, till early January the film did not receive a viewing by committee and thus missed its 17 January Indian premiere date.

 Ahead of its release in India, the film has its premiere on 13 January, at the 2014 Palm Springs International Film Festival, where it received critical acclaim and won the Audience Award for Best narrative feature, which is based on viewers' votes.

+Anupama Chopra of Hindustan Times wrote, "Lakshmi is heartfelt and has some fine performances by Monali, Satish Kaushik and Shifaali Shah.
+However, In places, it’s repulsive and, yet, it demands to be seen."